aldryn/aldryn-reversion/docs/topic/index.rst

 ==================

-Be aware that reverting a model instance will also revert all related (i.e. via a foreign key) object instances to the same history point - this will not always be desired behaviour, and this will not always be the desired behaviour, and may not be what is expected by your site's content editors.
+Be aware that reverting a model instance will also revert all related (i.e. via a foreign key) object instances to the same history point - this will not always be the desired behaviour, and may not be what is expected by your site's content editors.

 Possible database integrity errors